FriendsOfTYPO3/extension_builder/Documentation/Developer/Roundtrip.rst

 *   the corresponding getter and setter methods are updated

-*   TCA files and SQL definitions are new generated, modifications will be LOST
+*   TCA files and SQL definitions are newly generated, modifications will be LOST

 *   existing data in the corresponding table column will be LOST, except you RENAME the column in the database manually